FBI124/FBI124/README.md

 Web-developer
 -------------

-I am a student of the 11th grade and I study at school, simultaneously studying such a profession as a web developer.
+I am a student of SSUGT.

 * 🌍  I'm based in Novosibirsk, Russia
 * 🖥️  See my portfolio at [portfolio](http://github.com/FBI124/portfolio)